scality/Zenko/docs/docsource/Reference/object_operations/multi-object_delete.rst

 Multi-Object Delete
 ===================

 The Multi-Object Delete operation enables the deletion of multiple objects from a bucket using a single HTTP request.
 If object keys to be deleted are known, this operation provides a suitable alternative to sending individual delete requests, reducing per-request overhead.
 Refer to :ref:`DELETE Object`.

 The Multi-Object Delete request contains a list of up to 1000 keys that can be deleted.
 In the XML, provide the object key names.
 Optionally, provide version ID to delete a specific version of the object from a versioning-enabled bucket.
-For each key, Zenko Enterprise performs a delete operation and returns the result of that delete, success or failure, in the response.
+For each key, Zenko performs a delete operation and returns the result of that delete, success or failure, in the response.
-If the object specified in the request is not found, Zenko Enterprise returns the result as deleted.
+If the object specified in the request is not found, Zenko returns the result as deleted.

 The Multi-Object Delete operation supports two modes for the